bgoonz/docs-collection/github/billing/managing-billing-for-your-github-account/index.md

 ---
 title: Managing billing for your GitHub account
 shortTitle: Your GitHub account
-intro: '{% data variables.product.product_name %} offers free and paid products for every account.
-You can upgrade, downgrade, and view pending changes to your account''s subscription at any time.'
+intro: "{% data variables.product.product_name %} offers free and paid products for every account.
+You can upgrade, downgrade, and view pending changes to your account's subscription at any time."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-your-github-account
   - /categories/97/articles/